Benjamin Franklin once famously said that there are two things certain in life: death and taxes.

 It’s how most people perceive your company in the modern era.
 In some cases, it can be the difference between signing a client or losing one.

-We know how hard lead generation is, so why not equip yourself with a website that can increase this?
+We know how hard lead generation is, so why not equip yourself with a website that can boost this?

 1. Live chat and chat bots